3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 Bernie also mentioned they couldn't match pricing because of the cost of "infrastructure, performance, and support."

-That word — support — is doing a lot of work in that sentence.
+That word — support — is doing a lot of heavy lifting in.
 We'll come back to it.

 The Math, One More Time